Flowers & plants by Air Freight to India

 - Import license may be required depending on the type of goods

-- Payment via Letter of Credit common for higher values
+- Payment via Letter of Credit common for higher-value shipments

 Points of attention for flower transport